Task-force-for-AI-agents-in-Healthcare/ai-agents-healthcare-standards/HAARF/1.0/en/0x01-Frontispiece.md

 ---

-**HAAISVS** builds upon the proven OWASP AISVS methodology while addressing the unique security, safety, and regulatory challenges of autonomous AI agents in healthcare environments.
+**HAARF** builds upon the proven OWASP AISVS methodology while addressing the unique security, safety, and regulatory challenges of autonomous AI agents in healthcare environments.
 Every requirement has been developed specifically for healthcare use cases, ensuring that AI agents not only meet technical security standards but also uphold the highest standards of patient care, safety, and regulatory compliance.